 The Presbyterian Church in America is part of the National Association of Evangelicals, because it is consistent with our doctrine of the Church.
 Fellowship and cooperation with other evangelical Christians is consistent with our theology.
 The NAE enables us to have a wider ministry, and it enables us to have a broader, more effective influence.
 Our fellowship, interaction and cooperative ministry with our fellow evangelical Christians such as those in the NAE help us to serve Christ and the Church in our challenging times.

-Stated Clerk of the General Assembly, Presbyterian Church in America
+Stated Clerk, Presbyterian Church in America

 Board Chairperson, National Association of Evangelicals